billstclair/elm-oauth-middleware/server/README.md

 # Build

-This required Elm.
+This requires Elm.
 You may want to do it on your local server, and then upload `package.json` and the `build` directory to your server.

     cd .../elm-oauth-middleware/server
     npm run setup